lucasdavid/lucasdavid.github.io/Computer-Vision/_posts/2021-06-08-vectorization.md

 {% include figure.html
    src="/assets/images/posts/cv/vectorization/tfflowers.png"
-   alt="A few samples in the TF-Flowers dataset." figcaption="Figure 1.
-A few samples in the TF-Flowers dataset." %}
+   alt="A few samples in the TF-Flowers dataset." caption="A few samples in the TF-Flowers dataset." %}

 ## Challenges